fusioncharts/dev_centre_docs/getting-started/aspnet/add-drill-down-using-aspnet.md

 > - ...and many more.
 >   Get it now.
 Click [here](/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net)!

-With FusionCharts, you can create unlimited levels of drill-down with a single data source.
+With FusionCharts, you can create unlimited levels of drill down  with a single data source.
 The parent chart contains all data — for the parent chart as well as all descendant (child, grandchild) charts.
 The links to all the descendant charts are defined in the parent chart.

-You can drill-down to descendant charts by simply clicking the data plot items on the parent chart.
+You can drill down  to descendant charts by simply clicking the data plot items on the parent chart.
 A descendant chart can either replace the parent chart with an option to drill-up, or it can open in a new window or frame.

 ### Features of the FusionCharts JavaScript Class